preesm/preesm.github.io/_docs/03-buildpreesm.md

 ## Disclaimers

 1. When building PREESM, you have to **run a second Eclipse Application** (the guest) within the Eclipse where the source code is imported (the host).
 This is explained below in  the "[Execution of Preesm](#execution-of-preesm)" section;
-2. When using unreleased source code (that is any other commit different from the last tag), there could be some **inconsistencies** between released zip files used in tutorials and the tool;
+2. When using unreleased source code (that is any other commit different from the last tag), there could be some **inconsistencies** between released zip files (Preesm projects) used in tutorials and the Preesm tool itself;

 ## Eclipse installation